Posted: SEPTEMBER 3, 2025

 Crossing Borders, Building Economies

-At the time of the first U.S. census in 1790, it is estimated that about 10–13% of the white population was foreign-born.
+According to the first census back in 1790, it is estimated that about 10-13% of the white population was foreign-born.
 As of 2024, immigrants make up 15% of the U.S. population and 18% of the labor force.

 Share of U.S Population that is Foreign-Born (1850 - 2024)